Missouri Katy Trail 2019

 - Single Occupancy

-If you cancel by February 25th, you’ll receive a refund of your deposit, less a $100 cancellation fee.
-Once your final payment is made on April 13th, it becomes non-refundable.
+If you cancel by July 12th, you’ll receive a refund of your deposit, less a $100 cancellation fee.
+Once your final payment is made, it becomes non-refundable.

 In the case of unexpected cancellations, to prevent any loss of funds previously paid for this trip, trip insurance is highly recommended.

-We can’t imagine a better way to start a cycling tour.
-Leave your worries behind and get in the mood for fun at Pedaler’s Jamboree - a crowded and rollicking live music, bike-camping, and food-truck festival held annually on Memorial Day weekend.
-It’s more fun than you would expect…in a place called Boonville.
+Leave your worries behind as we step back in time.
+These historic little towns remind us of the way things used to be starting in a town called Boonville.
 We’ll take you straight there from St. Louis.
-After the fireworks finale, we’ll retreat to Boonville’s historic Hotel Frederick, which opened in 1905 and is now a fully-restored boutique hotel catering to Katy Trail visitors and cyclists.
+We’ll retreat to Boonville’s historic Hotel Frederick, which opened in 1905 and is now a fully-restored boutique hotel catering to Katy Trail visitors and cyclists.

 We pick up our bikes this morning at the old Katy Depot in Boonville, a restored train depot from 1912 now serving as a Katy Trail State Park welcome center.
 As we start our ride back to St. Louis, you will get a good taste of the days to come.
 On today’s route there will be more live music at stops along the trail.
 We’ll pass through a stone railroad tunnel built in 1892, scout for lunch in a charming town called Rocheport, pedal past BoatHenge and visit a laid-back pedaler/paddler riverbank “resort” called Cooper’s Landing.
 We’ll roll to a stop in Jefferson City by late afternoon and enjoy dinner at the Canterbury Hill Winery, overlooking the Missouri State Capitol and the Missouri River.